Montgomery County, Pennsylvania: Politics

 Montgomery County historically was a stronghold for the Republican Party.
 The county was the only one carried by Barbara Hafer in the 1990 gubernatorial election over the incumbent governor, Bob Casey.
 However, the Democratic Party has made substantial gains in the county over the last quarter-century and gained the registration edge early in 2008.

 Like neighboring Bucks County, the county voted Democratic during the Civil War era, voting Democratic between 1856 and 1876, except in 1860 and 1872.
 Like most of Philadelphia's suburbs, the brand of Republicanism practiced in Montgomery County for much of the 20th century was moderate.
 As the national parties have polarized, the county's voters have increasingly supported Democrats at the national level.
 The county voted for the Republican presidential nominee in all but three elections from 1880 to 1988, that being in 1892, 1912 and 1964.
 However, Montgomery County residents have voted for the Democratic presidential nominee since 1992, with the margins progressively increasing between every election, except in 2012.
 In the 2020 election, Joe Biden became the first Democrat to obtain over 60% of the county's vote.

 Despite Donald Trump's victory in the state of Pennsylvania in the 2016 presidential election, Montgomery County was one of the few counties in Pennsylvania that swung in the Democratic presidential candidates' direction with Hillary Clinton winning Montgomery County with 58.87% of the vote, an improvement from Barack Obama's 56.6% vote share in 2012.
 In the 2016 U.S. Senate and Pennsylvania Attorney General elections, Montgomery County voted for Katie McGinty and Josh Shapiro, both Democrats.

 Most county-level offices were held by Republicans until after the 2007 election, when Democrats picked up control of five row offices.
 Democrats have also won several elections in the Pennsylvania General Assembly in recent years, including two GOP-leaning State House districts in 2004, the 148th with Mike Gerber and the 153rd with current Governor Josh Shapiro.
 Today, although the county is very Democratic at the national level, at the state and local level, it is not specifically partisan.

 In the 2004 United States Senate election, Republican Arlen Specter won the county over Montco resident Joe Hoeffel, but Democrat Bob Casey, Jr. out-polled Rick Santorum in the 2006 Senate election.
 In 2006, Democrat Rick Taylor unseated incumbent Republican Eugene McGill in the 151st, although Taylor lost in 2010 to Republican Todd Stephens and, in 2008, Democrat Matthew Bradford unseated incumbent Republican Jay Moyer in the 70th.
 Six of the county's 12 state house seats and four of the county's eight senate seats are now held by Democrats.
-All four statewide Democratic candidates carried Montgomery in 2008, with Barack Obama receiving 60% of the county's vote.
-Barack Obama won Montgomery County in 2008 and 2012.
+All four statewide Democratic candidates carried Montgomery in 2008, with Barack Obama receiving 59% of the county's vote.